 Who Doesn’t Love a Farmers Market?

 Almost all cities and towns in France have market days and we were lucky enough to be in Cadillac on theirs.
 We were able to stroll around and buy bread, fruit and cheeses direct from the people who grow and produce them.
 The people are so friendly and willing to answer any questions you have and the variety of goods is wonderful.
 I bought some great cheese and fruit to snack on later.
 A great way to remember Cadillac.
+There is nothing like spending time at a local market to get a flavor of the area

 Did you know they use eggs in wine?